aiplanethub/introduction-to-time-series-analysis/time-series-decomposition-building-basic-time-series-models/940-Time Series Decomposition.md

 ## Why Time Series Decomposition?
 ​
-In the video below the instructor discusses about time series decomposition in detail and its implementation using a real world dataset.
+In the video below, the instructor discusses time series decomposition in detail and its implementation using a real-world dataset.
 ​
 ​